 The Circulation Department hires law students and graduate students from the School of Information and Library Science to staff the Circulation Desk.
 We are looking for responsible students interested in customer service and working in a library setting.
 Our students work an average of 10-12 hours per week, including some late night and weekend hours.
 The library depends on circulation desk assistants to staff the desk whenever the library is open.
 The work assignments include basic tasks at the Circulation Desk: checking out and discharging library materials, handling fines, issuing borrowers' cards, and helping patrons.
-The beginning pay rate is $8.50 per hour.
-If interested, please contact Stacey Byrd, Night Circulation Coordinator and Interlibrary Loan Manager.
+The beginning pay rate is $9.50 per hour.
+If interested, please contact Nick Sexton, Head of Access Services.

 The Faculty Research Service is a program that provides assistance in short research projects for the Law Faculty.
-We employ two student researchers for ten hours per week, working on projects that range from the strictly legal to interdisciplinary projects in a variety of subjects.
+We employ up to two student researchers for ten hours per week, working on projects that range from the strictly legal to interdisciplinary projects in a variety of subjects.
 SILS students and law students with prior legal experience are eligible for these positions.
-The pay rate is $10 per hour.
-In addition to the salary, we offer valuable experience in legal research and law librarianship, exposure to the kinds of assistance typically requested by law faculty, and an opportunity to work with librarians who can provide references when it comes time for students to seek permanent employment.
-The service operates weekdays and is supervised by Reference Librarian Leslie Street.
+In addition to being a paid position, we offer valuable experience in legal research and law librarianship, exposure to the kinds of assistance typically requested by law faculty, and an opportunity to work with librarians who can provide references when it comes time for students to seek permanent employment.
+The service operates weekdays and is supervised by Reference Librarian Melissa Hyland.